swisspol/GCDWebServer/README.md

     }];

-    // Use convenience method that runs server on port 8080 until SIGINT received [webServer runWithPort:8080];
+    // Use convenience method that runs server on port 8080 until SIGINT received (Ctrl-C in Terminal) [webServer runWithPort:8080];

     // Destroy server